 I was recently invited to the BRIO Tuscan Grille to try out their seasonal Seafood Celebration.
 We love the Polaris area and BRIO is right in the center of the mall with an easy to access outside entrance.
-While our visit was in early April we wore winter jackets and walked right by the cold, lonely patio furniture.
+Here are our notes on a Brio Restaurant Review.

 Shortly after the cocktails arrived a Calamari Fritto Misto ($11.25) with a mustard aioli (cream colored sauce) and pomodoro (red sauce) was delivered.
 I expected to prefer the red sauce, but the smooth, gentle flavor of the aioli paired wonderfully with the calamari.
 The manager shared that they have recently changed their calamari to a steak like this, as opposed to the traditional rings.
 The dish is very good!

 We were very pleased to be surprised with the assorted flatbread appetizer.
 We both agreed that the seasonal flatbread in the center of the board is our favorite.
 It has provolone cheese, Pinot noir caramelized onions, prosciutto and asparagus.
 At the top of the board is toasted red pepper with fresh mozzarella, balsamic glaze with basil and grated parmesan cheese.
 At the bottom of the board is sliced steak with fresh mozzarella, tomato compote, arugula and parmesan cheese.
 This appetizer showcased a variety of flavors and could have easily served as a meal!